camleng/cm-bot/README.md

 - Day of the week (0-7 [7 or 0 == Sunday])
 - `/path/to/command` – Script or command name to schedule

+The second entry is to clear the `.status` file.
+That file denotes if the message has already been sent that day.
+That file will be cleared every night at midnight.